 Good plays do not so much answer questions as ask them.
 And it is much to the credit of Robert Schenkkan and THE GREAT SOCIETY that even after over three hours of drama, you leave the theater buzzing with enough big, meaningful, unanswered questions to fill another three (or six, or 12).
 It is the interaction between the individual and “history” (which is a fiction that does not exist) that provides the most fertile dramatic material.
 All of history is nothing in the end but two characters talking about something – usually deciding what they are going to do next.
 Schenkkan makes the most of several taut, close up encounters between giant figures.
 Humorously, sometimes the answer about what to do, even when the stakes are as high as they can possibly be and the characters involved are national leaders, is one that may be familiar enough to the rest of us in our own lives: “I have no fucking idea.”

 When the lights came on at around 4:15 PM on opening day and we had to file out into the screaming late July Ashland sun, I was a little sad that we weren’t heading off on a dinner break before returning to follow the story ever onward – through Nixon, and Ford, and Carter.
 And then maybe even closer to our own time?
 Schenkkan powerfully suggests that many of the issues at the center of the LBJ epic are still in play today.
-And the biggest story of all – what is going to happen next? – interests all of us.
+And the biggest story of all – what is going to happen next? – interests every one of us.

 The scope and ambition here to create a national theater for America is breathtaking.
 Where else can we have conversations like this today in the theater?
 Oregon Shakespeare Festival is one of the few places in America where stories of this scale can still be created and shared with a large audience.
 We are incredibly lucky as Oregonians to have this kind of national artistic treasure tucked away in the Rogue Valley.